 - Yard and landscaping – Know the original condition so you can leave it as you found it.

-- Existing damage including broken windows, driveway cracks, damaged garage doors, etc. -Document all damage that existed before you start any work so you won’t be on the hook for it.
+- Existing damage including broken windows, driveway cracks, damaged garage doors, etc. – Document all damage that existed beforehand so that you won’t be on the hook for it.
 Those photos can also help with insurance submissions.

 Types of photos your crew should be taking every day: